Simple Date-Sweetened Granola

 Why is my granola still soft even after cooling?

 There is excess moisture in your granola (maybe you added too much water when blending the dates) and you didn’t bake your granola long enough.
 The granola should be a toasty golden brown color.
 You can test the doneness by removing a few pieces first – they should crisp up within 5 minutes or so.
+If you’re granola is still too soft even after cooling, pop it back in the oven for a few more minutes.

 More Homemade Granola Recipes